 - Location: 3100 Gilman Dr, La Jolla, CA 92093

 From the 5 Freeway, you will want to get off on La Jolla Village Drive and head west.
 You will turn right on Gilman Dr and take it around the bend until you see a large parking structure.
 Make sure to only park in the spaces designated for visitors.
-Once you park, you can look at this map to see which art piece you want to see and where it is at on the campus.
+Once you park, you can look at this map to find which art piece you want to see and where they are on the campus.
 Since it is only open for a few hours, I headed to Fallen Star first.

 Fallen Star is an art installation on the top floor of the engineering building, and it looks like a house that is teetering on the edge.

-Heading up to the 7th floor, you will see the house hanging there, complete with a beautiful garden that you walk through to get to the home.
+Heading up to the 7th floor, you will see the house hanging there, complete with a beautiful garden that you walk through to get to the house.

 Only six people can come in at a time, so there may be a wait when you get there but just be patient.
 After exploring the area, you can head back down and see the next piece.